Yibo-Zhang/markdown-cv/index.md

 __Using Generative Adversarial Network (GAN) to reconstruct Magnetic Property from projection images__

 - _Supervisor: Prof. Jiadong Zang_
-- Build an autoencoder to analyze data in manifold space
+- Build an autoencoder to analyze input images in manifold space
-- Build generator to predict the three-dimentional magnetic property
+- Build a generator to predict 3D magnetic properties by learning from input images
-- Building a discriminator to distinguish the generated magnetism from real and fake
+- Building a discriminator to distinguish between real and fake generated magnetic structures
 - Assemble the generator and discriminator to form a Generative Adversarial Network (GAN) model
 - Let two models learn against each other to improve their accuracy
 - Work with Computer clusters to accelerate training time